geofflangenderfer/practice_inner_dot/README.md

-# Learn dot product or inner product math
+# Learn dot or inner product math
 This is a quick program to practice the math behind dot and inner products with a simple user interface.
-Simply run:

 ## Screenshot